Waxwork II: Lost in Time: Reception

 TV Guide liked this sequel more than the original, and gave it two out of 5 stars, but in the end found "ends up little more than a good idea that needed a steadier hand at the helm."
-Creature Feature (book) found that the movie was worth 3.5 out of 5 stars, and said that it would especially appeal to horror fans.
+John Stanley's Creature Feature review book found that the movie was worth 3.5 out of 5 stars, and said that it would especially appeal to horror fans.